SDK Structure

 OWAnalytics

-OWAnalytics is the analytics subsystem for tracking user interactions and events.
+OWAnalytics tracks user interactions and events.
 It allows publishers to:

 • Monitor custom BI events using analyticAdditionalInfo.